gzhang33/Christmas-tree/docs/stories/1-1-tech-stack-refactor.md

 - ✅ All dependencies installed successfully
 - ✅ Directory structure matches architecture specification
-- ✅ All files moved to correct locations with updated imp要orts
+- ✅ All files moved to correct locations with updated imports
 - ✅ Tailwind CSS v3 configured with custom theme
 - ✅ Build verification passed
 - Note: Used Tailwind v3.4 instead of v4 due to PostCSS configuration compatibility